-Isolated nerve dysfunction (IND) is a type of neuropathy (nerve damage) that occurs in a single nerve.
-Technically it is a mononeuropathy because it affects one nerve.
+Isolated nerve dysfunction (IND) is a type of neuropathy, or nerve damage, that occurs in a single nerve.
+Technically, it is a mononeuropathy because it affects one nerve.
 It is usually the result of injury or infection.
 When swelling causes pressure on a nerve, the myelin sheath covering the nerve may be damaged.
 The nerve may also become entrapped or compressed.
 Nerve ischemia (lack of oxygen to the nerve) can also cause damage.
-The axon (nerve cell) may also be damaged.
+The axon, or nerve cell, may also be damaged.
 When this type of injury occurs, signals back and forth to the brain can’t travel properly through the nerve.

 Symptoms may include a tingling or buzzing sensation in the area to which the nerve provides innervation or a loss of movement and feeling.

 IND is also called mononeuropathy or isolated mononeuritis.